Transmission Games

-Transmission Games (originally known as IR Gurus) was an Australian game development company, specialising in sports and action games.
-Originally, Transmission Games was established as IR Gurus Pty Ltd in 1996 by Craig Laughton, Andrew Niere, and Ian Cunliffe with the motto "Game Play is Everything".
-The company name was changed in February 2008 to Transmission Games and was later purchased by a third party investor.
-The company was subsequently wound up some 18 months later by the new owner.
+Transmission Games (originally known as IR Gurus) was an Australian video game developer that specialised in sports and action games.
+Transmission Games was established as IR Gurus Pty Ltd in 1996 by Craig Laughton, Andrew Niere, and Ian Cunliffe with the motto "Game Play is Everything".
+The company name was changed in February 2008 to Transmission Games and was later purchased by a third-party investor.
+The company was subsequently closed some 18 months later by the new owner.

-Transmission Games had developed many games, including: Ashes Cricket 2009 for PlayStation 3, Xbox 360, and PC, Heatseeker for the PlayStation 2, Wii, and PSP, Heroes of the Pacific for the PlayStation 2, Xbox, and PC, the AFL Premiership series of games for the PlayStation 2, and The Saddle Club – Willowbrook Stables.
+Transmission Games developed many games, including Ashes Cricket 2009 for PlayStation 3, Xbox 360, and PC; Heatseeker for the PlayStation 2, Wii, and PSP; Heroes of the Pacific for the PlayStation 2, Xbox, and PC; the AFL Premiership series for the PlayStation 2; and The Saddle Club – Willowbrook Stables.

-The company was based in Melbourne, Australia and its last games released were Ashes Cricket 2009 (which was published by Codemasters), Heatseeker, AFL Premiership 2007 and Brian Lara Pressure Play.
+The company was based in Melbourne, Australia, and its last games released were Ashes Cricket 2009 (which was published by Codemasters), Heatseeker, AFL Premiership 2007, and Brian Lara Pressure Play.

 Development history

-Transmission Games released fifteen games between 1996 and 2009, including Australia's No.1 selling PC game in 2003, The Saddle Club – Willowbrook Stables based on the successful TV show The Saddle Club.
-Transmission Games's AFL games, including Kevin Sheedy AFL Coach 2002, AFL Live 2003, AFL Live 2004, AFL Live Premiership Edition, AFL Premiership 2005, AFL Premiership 2006 and AFL Premiership 2007 all debuted at No.1 on the Australian sales charts, with AFL Premiership 2006 staying at the top of the all-formats charts for six weeks.
+Transmission Games released fifteen games between 1996 and 2009, including Australia's number one-selling PC game for 2003, The Saddle Club – Willowbrook Stables based on the successful TV show The Saddle Club.
+Transmission Games's AFL games, including Kevin Sheedy AFL Coach 2002, AFL Live 2003, AFL Live 2004, AFL Live Premiership Edition, AFL Premiership 2005, AFL Premiership 2006, and AFL Premiership 2007 all debuted at number one on the Australian sales charts, with AFL Premiership 2006 staying at the top of the all-formats charts for six weeks.

 Arcade flight games

-In 2005, Transmission Games released the award-winning arcade style flight simulation game Heroes of the Pacific for the PC, PS2 and Xbox formats and was originally developed by startup Melbourne studio Thatgame who later merged with IR Gurus.
+In 2005, Transmission Games released the award-winning arcade-style flight simulation game Heroes of the Pacific for the PC, PS2, and Xbox formats and was originally developed by startup Melbourne studio Thatgame, which later merged with IR Gurus.
 Heroes of the Pacific was published in PAL territories by Codemasters and in NTSC territories by Ubisoft.
-Heroes of the Pacific garnered favourable reviews (averaging 76%-78% across all platforms), and received a number of awards, including Australian Game of the Year and PC Game of the Year from the Game Developer's Association of Australia in 2005.
+Heroes of the Pacific garnered favourable reviews (averaging 76–78% across all platforms), and received a number of awards, including Australian Game of the Year and PC Game of the Year from the Game Developer's Association of Australia in 2005.

 Following Heroes of the Pacific, Transmission Games co-developed Heatseeker, a modern flight combat game, with Codemasters.
 Heatseeker was released in Europe on 30 March 2007.
 Heroes Over Europe, the sequel to Heroes of the Pacific, was released in September 2009.